HawkAnticheat/Hawk/README.md

 Unfortunately, because of CraftBukkit's DMCA takedown, this is not a Maven project.
 If you wish to compile this, you must have Spigot (or other derivatives) servers 1.7_R4 and 1.8_R3 and ProtocolLib as build dependencies.

+Download JAR here: https://www.spigotmc.org/resources/hawk-anticheat-mc-1-7-10-1-8-x.40343/

+Discord: https://discord.gg/rQGb5DV

+## Attribution
 If you wish to incorporate code from this project into your own project for distribution, please give me proper attribution (i.e. mention my name and provide this link: https://github.com/HawkAnticheat/Hawk).
 I don't care if you skid as long as you give credit where credit is due.
 Please don't sell a Hawk clone with only petty changes.

-Download JAR here: https://www.spigotmc.org/resources/hawk-anticheat-mc-1-7-10-1-8-x.40343/

-Discord: https://discord.gg/rQGb5DV
+## Regarding multi-version compatibility

-Multi-version compatibility: I've been getting suggestions from users wanting me to update Hawk to later versions of Minecraft.
+I've been getting suggestions from users wanting me to update Hawk to later versions of Minecraft.
 I won't.
 If you're a developer, good news: here's a wiki page covering what needs to be changed and the problems that you will encounter. https://github.com/HawkAnticheat/Hawk/wiki/Updating-Hawk

+## Contributing
+Feel free to contribute.
+Small pull requests, please.
+Ghost-client, aimbot, and autoclicker detections are not allowed.